 The first-stage PUD will have a proposed term of twenty (20) years consistent with the term of the Campus Plan.
+Pursuant to section 2407.10 and 2407.11 of the Zoning Regulations, the Zoning Commission has the authority to specify a twenty-year time period for a first-stage PUD and to provide that the rights and conditions associated with the PUD shall remain in effect for the duration of the full term.
 Each development project identified in the PUD would require approval through a second-stage PUD process, including a detailed site plan review to confirm compliance with the first-stage approval.
 It is anticipated that the second-stage review process would also incorporate the further processing review that would continue to be required with respect to residentially-zoned properties under the existing Campus Plan regulations.